Online Social Networks: Threats and Solutions: Solutions

-\paragraph{Trend Micro Privacy Scanner.} Trend Micro Privacy Scanner for Facebook~\cite{trendmicro} is an Android application which scans the user's privacy settings and identifies risky settings which may lead to privacy concerns.
+\paragraph{Privacy Scanner for Facebook.} Trend Micro's Privacy Scanner for Facebook~\cite{trendmicro} is an Android application which scans the user's privacy settings and identifies risky settings which may lead to privacy concerns.
 It then assists the user in fixing the settings.

-\paragraph{Websense Defensio.} Websense's Defensio web service~\cite{defensio} helps in protecting social network users from threats like links to malware that can be posted on the user's Facebook page.
-The Defensio service also assists in controlling the user's published content, such as removing certain words from posts or filtering specific comments.
+\paragraph{Defensio.} Websense's Defensio web service~\cite{defensio} helps protect social network users from threats like links to malware that \s{could} be posted on the user's Facebook page.
+The Defensio service also assists in \s{preventing information leakage by} controlling the user's published content \s{by} removing certain words from posts or filtering specific comments.

 \paragraph{ZoneAlarm Privacy Scan.} Check Point's ZoneAlarm Privacy Scan~\cite{zonealarm_privacy} is a Facebook application which scans recent activity in the user's Facebook account to identify privacy concerns and to control what others can see.
 For instance, ZoneAlarm Privacy Scan can identify posts that expose the user's private information.